Xav83/module_map_visualizer/README.md

 python scripts/repository_dependencies.py --help
 ```

-Be careful, the private repositories of the GitHUb organisation will be displayed in the graph generated, if you have the GitHub access to those repositories.
+Be careful, the private repositories of the GitHub organization will be displayed in the graph generated, if you have the GitHub access to those repositories.
 Take that information into account if you plan on sharing the generated graphs 😉